 There is no single pass/fail rule, as each test has its own success criteria.
 As your project progresses, performance success goals should be adjusted to reflect the evolution of the application.
 For example, a new activity added to the flow may require additional processing time, while improvements made to other functions may speed things up — changes that require a reevaluation of your success criteria.

-Once you have a successful test, save the results as a baseline for future tests.
-You may use these results to redefine your success criteria, or just add them as additional comparative metrics.
+Once you have a successful continuous performance test, save the results as a baseline for future tests.
+You may use these results to redefine your success criteria, or just add them as additional comparative metrics

 Continuous changes to your test environment may result in performance variations.
 Failing to account for such changes could lead to misguided conclusions.
 For example, after installing a new server, your previous baseline results may no longer be relevant (which means it’s time to create a new baseline).